pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 A clear disadvanatage of bartering versus paying is that in a barter, both parties must be interested in each others items, whereas in a payment, the vendor can take the money and spend it, later, on some other item.
-Here however we will compensate for this downside by allowing exchanges between many parties at the same time, and facilitating further exchanges of newly acquired items.
+Here we will seek to compensate for this downside by allowing exchanges between many parties at the same time, as well as facilitating further exchanges of newly acquired items.
 [More on chains.](/wiki/Chains "wikilink")